 And they're pretty handy at stealing them, too:

 For months, the international community and the Syrian people have been scared that the uprising will devolve into a full-scale civil war, where the regime uses its full military arsenal against the revolutionaries.
 These fears are slowly turning into reality as the regime steps up its assault on FSA posiitons using its fleet of military helicopters.
 First, the indiscriminate shelling, now the use of helicopters, next there's the worry is that Assad will use his fighter jets to crush the rebellion.
 And he has been quite clever to not use all three from the start; If he had, the international community would have been obliged to act much quicker.
 Will scenes like this be the catalyst for international intervention, though?

 IDK, maybe scenes like this will:

-New York-based organization Human Rights Watch released a report detailing human rights abuses committed by the FSA against regime army members and militia members.
+New York-based organisation Human Rights Watch released a report detailing human rights abuses commited by the FSA against regime army members and militia members.
 This report will likely damage the reputation of the FSA and will perhaps put off the international community from getting involved, though maybe it'll look at it in context and struggle to blame the FSA for indulging in a little payback.

 After last week's surprise outbreak of violence in Mazzeh, Damascus, where security forces came under attack from the FSA, the FSA have announced the formation of a military council in the capital.
 This council will co-ordinate FSA operations in Damascus and hints that there is a significant rebel presence ready to repeat last week's actions.
 This is yet another significant threat to the regime that will be hard to ignore and even harder to contain.
 Assad can't really shell his own capital, especially the areas where most of his supporters and high-ranking security commanders live.